 II.
 Determination of the unbound fraction (fu) in the blood and in the brain parenchyma

-In the blood, we use fresh human plasma to determine the unbound fraction in vitro as a model to what happens in the Human body.
+In the blood, the compound can bind to albumine, a large protein (65 kDa approximately), which neutralize all activity of the molecule.
+We then use fresh human plasma to determine the unbound fraction in vitro as a model to what happens in the Human body.

-The compound is mixed with brain tissue homogenate obtained by sonication and rich with protein and lipid mix specific to the Human brain.
-The fraction left unbound to the brain homogenate mix is the fraction which will potentially cross BBB membranes and potentially interact with pharma-active targets.
-This data can be compared with the plasma unbound fraction.
+A Brain tissue homogenate is prepared by sonication and the compound is mixed with this protein and lipid mix specific to the Human brain.
+The fraction left unbound to the homogenate will then be the fraction which will potentially cross BBB membranes and interact with pharma-active targets.
+These data can be compared with the plasma unbound fraction.

 The compound is exposed to thin slices of living brain tissue until equilibrium.
-The unbound concentrations in brain cells and in the extracellular fluid (interstitial fluid) is then determined.
-In this situation where the BBB is bypassed, the behavior of the compound inside the brain parenchyma can be determined.
-Also, specific transport mechanisms can be studied with this tool.
+The unbound concentrations in brain cells and in the extracellular fluid (interstitial fluid) are then measured.
+In this situation where the BBB is no more operational, the behavior of the compound inside the brain parenchyma can be determined.
+Specific transport mechanisms in brain cells (neurons, glial cells,…) can also be studied with this tool.